 frequently asked questions

 WHAT MAKES TEMPEST lacrosse DIFFERENT THAN OTHER CLUbS?

-We are 100% percent women owned and operated by former college players and current coaches.
+We are 100% women owned and operated by former college players and current coaches.
 We focus on each individual player and recognize that no two players are the same.
-We strive for a fast, confident level of play among our athletes and strive to set the bar higher for ourselves each day.
+We strive for a fast, confident level of play among our athletes and aim to set the bar higher for ourselves each day.

 how are practices run?
 Where will they be held?

 Our practices are high-energy and fast-paced.
 You will often see our coaches jumping into drills to explain and show concepts.
 Our coaches will assess daily to tailor practices to best suit each individual and strengthen the team as a whole.